taubman33/react-router/README.md

 2. What is the purpose of `ReactDOM.render()`?
 What file is this method being called in?
 3. Where are the components of our application located?
 Why might we want to separate them into their own folders?
 4. Where is state located in our application?
 Is state being passed down to other components?
+5. Look at the Price component.
+What props is it expecting to be passed?
-5. Where is our application getting data from?
+6. Where is our application getting data from?
 How is it accomplishing this?

 ## We Do: React Router Setup (10 min / 0:40)